With The Chair, Sandra Oh Wants To Celebrate Swearing, Struggling “Good Enough” Mothers

 Oh certainly has experience embodying characters who’ve endured hardship.
 There was the breakout role she played for over a decade, Grey’s Anatomy’s Dr. Christina Yang, the tough but loveable surgeon whose path to greatness was constantly thwarted by traumatic events.
 Then there was Killing Eve’s Eve Polastri, an MI6 agent whose obsession with a devious assassin completely upends her life.
 Oh’s most celebrated characters, however, persist thanks to their sheer will and passion for what they do — in fact, they tend to put their careers before almost anything else.

 Ji-Yoon is no exception.
-She’s driven by her fierce dedication to modernize and diversify the beloved department that molded her.
+She’s driven by her fierce dedication to modernise and diversify the beloved department that moulded her.
 But unlike Christina or Eve, Ji-Yoon is also passionate about improving her relationship with her adoptive daughter, JuJu (Everly Carganilla).
-But she’s not a flawless archetype of the aspirational woman, and has trouble hacking the whole working single mom thing.
+But she’s not a flawless archetype of the aspirational woman, and has trouble hacking the whole working single mum thing.
 Capturing that real parental struggle was Oh's — not to mention The Chair creator and showrunner Amanda Peet — exact intention.

 Advertisement